abrahamAlpuerto/FinGPT-Powered-Agents/README.md

 # FinLoRA-Agent

-An extension of FinLoRA to a specific product
+Leverage FinLoRA to build an avatar of Warren Buffet.